Nifty Dec futures trade at premium

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rose 0.3% to 20.245.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, remained almost unchanged at 18.025.

-RIL, Tata Steel and Bajaj Finance were the top traded individual stock futures contracts in F&O segment for December expiry.
+SBI, ICICI Bank and Bharti Airtel were the top traded stock futures contracts in F&O segment for December expiry.

 The December 2020 F&O contracts will expire on 31 December 2020.